dart-lang/site-www/src/overview.md

   Dart includes both a Dart VM with just-in-time (JIT) compilation and an ahead-of-time (AOT) compiler for producing machine code.

-* **Web platform**: For apps targeting the web,
+* **Web platform**: For apps targeting the web, Dart can compile for development or production purposes.
+Its web compiler translates Dart into JavaScript.
-  Dart includes both a development time compiler (dartdevc) and a production time compiler (dart2js).
-  Both compilers translate Dart into JavaScript.

 <img
   src="/assets/img/Dart-platforms.svg"